MahendraDani/cat/README.md

 TODO:
 The original cat commands requires all flags before the arguments, whereas the current implementation allows flags to be after the arguments.

+Flag handling:
+Case 1 : ./cat file.txt

+Case 2 : ./cat -n [files]

+Case 3 : ./cat -b [files]

+Case 4 : ./cat [files] -n
+print all files then print -> cat : -n: No such file or directory

+Case 4 : ./cat [files] -n
+print all files then print -> cat : -b: No such file or directory